ryanpcmcquen/image-ultimator/README.md

 Just run this command in any directory with images, note that it will *OVERWRITE* images and loop recursively through all directories INSIDE the directory you run it in.

+##### If it is installed, how do I use it?

+ - 'cd' to the directory you want to use it in
+ - Run:

+    imgult

+ - (It will recursively loop through that directory and all subdirectories, updating all JPEGs, JPGs and PNGs).